dapplets/connecting-accounts-dapplet/overlay/README.md

-# Example of Usage: Overlay based on React.js
+# The overlay for Connecting Accounts Dapplet

 ## Getting Started

-To run the example you need to run the following commands:
+To run the overlay you need to run the following commands:

 ```
-cd examples/react-overlay
 npm i
 npm start
 ```

-The last two commands might need to run several times
+IMPORTANT: When you run the dapplet using an npm script, you don't need to run the overlay separately.